brycewray/hugo-site/content/privacy/index.md

 This site and its owner **do NOT** store your personal information **in any way**.
 However, the site does use certain **externally hosted** services, each of which has its own privacy policies and methods of complying with applicable privacy regulations.

-## Beam Analytics

-This site currently is testing [Beam Analytics](https://beamanalytics.io), which [uses no cookies and is fully compliant with GDPR, CCPA, and PECR](https://beamanalytics.io/#features).

 ## Cloudinary

 [Cloudinary](https://cloudinary.com) hosts and serves some of the images on this site.
 A [Cloudinary Support article](https://support.cloudinary.com/hc/en-us/articles/360020207811-Does-Cloudinary-Store-Any-Cookies-) says that your viewing of any such images involves no storage or use of your personal data.